rimwaka/My-Daily-Activities-Record/README.md

 ### Parting short.
     How do you handle an unscheduled activity that appears on the 90+7 minute mark when the match was scheduled to end on the 96th minute?

+### 26-09-2025

+## Today is September 26, 2025.

+## Brief Description:
+    It has been a furahi-day (Friday) on my end, I should play "Dundaing" as I write this.
+    Being a team of two, we managed to splice straight through two splice boxes, run a 12C ADSS cable of a hundred meters.
+    Splice on the ends and pass our intended signal.
+        # How do you run an overhead ADSS cable??
+You need tools such as a hammer, a banding tool.
+Materials such as the cable, Universal Pole Brackets (UPBs), tension clamps, aluminium/steel straps, and buckles are needed.
+You also need essential safety gear and an experienced team.

+## Summary.
+    It has been a fruitful day.

+### Parting short.
+    I hope you keep exploring.
+There is so much to learn out here.
+I hope this Rosemary plant sprouts some roots.